declantyson/declantyson.co.uk/views/content/blogs-bond/for-your-eyes-only.md

 ### A little bit of background

 So it's 1981.
 Roger Moore is 53, and he looks it.
-So to say farewell to 007, he's going to do one more film... wait, what?
-THREE!?
-Jesus Christ... right, I suppose we'd better get on with this.
+So to say farewell to 007, he's going to do one more film... wait, what? _Three!?_ Jesus Christ... right, I suppose we'd better get on with this.

 Well so far, we've had a good film, then a dumb film, then a good film, then a dumb film with Roger Moore.
 Any patternologist would be able to tell you what comes next, right?
 Well, unfortunately, they'd be wrong.